Explains how to connect a store and postage account, and how to set your label layout when you log in for the first time.

 Store Connection Steps

-The specific steps to connect your store will vary from selling channel to selling channel.
+The specific steps to connect your store will differ from selling channel to selling channel.
 For more information on a specific store connection process, go to Integrations Help and click on your selling channel name.

 If you just started your ShipStation trial, the Welcome screen will prompt you to set up a shipping carrier.